Revisiting Forest Proximities via Sparse Leaf-Incidence Kernels: Introduction.

-\section{Introduction}
+\section{Introduction.}

-Beyond their widespread use in classification and regression, Random Forests (RFs, \cite{breiman2001random, breiman2003manual}) and other tree ensemble methods such as Extremely Randomized Trees (ExtraTrees, \cite{geurtsExtremelyRandomizedTrees2006}) or Gradient Boosted Trees (GBTs, \cite{friedmanGreedyFunctionApproximation2001}) have gained significant interest for their natural ability to induce pairwise similarity measures based on the partitioning structure of their decision trees.
-The notion of forest proximity between two observations was originally introduced by Leo Breiman as the proportion of trees in which both observations fall into the same leaf \cite{breiman2003manual}.
-Since tree splits are optimized with respect to a supervised objective, these proximities encode a meaningful supervised similarity measure that accounts for variable importance relative to auxiliary information.
+Beyond their widespread use for classification and regression, Random Forests (RFs;~\cite{breiman_random_2001, breiman_manual_2003}) and other decision-forest methods such as Extremely Randomized Trees (ETs;~\cite{geurts_extremely_2006}) and Gradient Boosted Trees (GBTs;~\cite{friedman_greedy_2001}) also induce pairwise similarity measures through the partitioning structure of their trees.
+This notion of \emph{forest proximity} was originally introduced by Breiman for RFs as the proportion of trees in which two observations fall into the same leaf~\cite{breiman_manual_2003}.
+Because splits are optimized for a supervised objective, these proximities yield a supervised similarity measure that implicitly reflects variable importance relative to auxiliary information.

-Forest-based proximities have since been leveraged in a wide range of applications, including hierarchical structure discovery \cite{leePatientSpecificPredictiveModeling2017, duvauxDynamicsCopyNumber2015}, guided data exploration \cite{rhodesGainingBiologicalInsights2023, aumonRandomForestAutoencoders2025}, prototype identification \cite{tanTreeSpacePrototypes2020b}, tabular classification via RF-induced graph neural networks \cite{farokhiAdvancingTabularData2024}, time-series classification with proximity forests \cite{shawForestProximitiesTime2026} and supervised manifold alignment \cite{rhodesRandomForestSupervisedManifold2024a}.
-Despite their versatility, forest-based proximities are rarely used at scale due to the quadratic time or memory complexity of existing implementations.
-Rhodes et al. \cite{rhodesGainingBiologicalInsights2023} hypothesized that for a given training point, leaf-based proximities could be computed by comparing it only to points that co-occur with it in the same leaves across trees, thereby avoiding explicit comparisons with all training samples.
-However, this idea was left as future work.

-In this paper, we formalize this insight by introducing a family of leaf-based proximities termed \textit{Separable Weighted Leaf-Collision Proximities}, showing that these proximities can be written as a product of two sparse matrices.
-By restricting computation to leaf-level collisions, our method avoids redundant pairwise comparisons and maintains both efficiency and low memory use.
-We validate our theoretical results by comparing the runtime and memory requirements of our proposed high-level Python implementation with traditional approaches.
-Our experiments demonstrate that the proposed method scales efficiently to datasets with hundreds of thousands of points on standard CPU hardware, while conventional implementations struggle under the same conditions.